wiemBe/How-to-VPN/README.md

 11. click launch instance.
 All done!!

+12. ```bash
+    python3 networkscanner.pyssh -i "keypairVPN.pem" openvpnas@ec2-10.10.10.10.eu-north-1.compute.amazonaws.com```
-12. ssh -i "keypairVPN.pem" openvpnas@ec2-10.10.10.10.eu-north-1.compute.amazonaws.com  aws is going to give you this and you need to open powershell and paste this
+    aws is going to give you this and you need to open powershell and paste this

 13. default is fine, just enter it but make sure when the password section come up put a very secure password